 While Matthew Feshbach’s career as an investor spanned more than 30 years, he changed directions in 2009 when he and his brother, Joseph Feshbach, began researching the potential of adult stem cells.
 Their interest resulted from a chance meeting with the public company, Cytori Therapeutics, having been introduced by an investment associate.
 Extensive research led Mr. Feshbach to believe that stem cell therapy could provide an answer to the largest unmet healthcare need in the Western world, cardiovascular disease as well as many other indications with related disease factors.

-Enjoy this exclusive interview with Okyanos CEO and Co-Founder, Matthew Feshbach.
+Enjoy this interview with Okyanos CEO and Co-Founder, Matthew Feshbach.
 It is part one of a two-part interview.

 Cade Hildreth: What is your background and how did you get involved with Okyanos?

 Matthew Feshbach: I have a 30-year background as an investor in public companies and was known for doing very deep research on a relatively limited number of potential investments.
 An investment friend had told me about “personalized medicine” and stem cell therapy and suggested that Cytori Therapeutics had technology that was perhaps more advanced and ready for clinical applications than other stem cell therapy companies.
 I became very intrigued and then called researchers, from Israel to Japan and Los Angeles to New York, to learn more.